What makes a product a Food Vs. Supplement?

 We'll keep it simple!

 Every brand I personally know who sells whey gets it as a Food grade product.
-However, they mix, blend and dilute X & Y artificial ingredients which then deems the product a supplement.
+However, they mix, blend and dilute X & Y artificial ingredients, fillers, or cheap amino acids which then deems the product a supplement.

 The result?
-You pay more and they can be less transparent.
+You pay more as it is then sales taxable and they can be less transparent.

 The #1 filler added to whey are amino acids.
 This is simply a marketing strategy to say, "we added this and that makes it better".
 In actuality, you do not want amino spiked whey because the amino profile in whey is already incredible and the source of the added "aminos" will never be disclosed giving you a questionable level of "quality" added.